Discovery of Quasi-Integrable Equations from traveling-wave data using the Physics-Informed Neural Networks: dimensional quasi-integrable systems and the stable vortices

-The solutions of \eqref{ZK} exhibit soliton-like; however, they are not similar to the solitons in integrable systems as those of the KdV equation, in that the stability of the solutions may be supported by the infinite number of conserved quantities in the equation.
+The solutions of \eqref{ZK} exhibit soliton-like properties; however, they are not similar to the solitons in integrable systems such as those of the KdV equation, and the stability of the solutions may be supported by the infinite number of conserved quantities in the equation.
 Eq.\eqref{ZK} admits only the four integrals of motion~\cite{KUZNETSOV1986103}, which are

-where $\boldsymbol{r}$ and $\boldsymbol{e}_x$ is the two-dimensional position vector and the unit vector in the $x$-direction.
-Here $I_1$ is interpreted as the ``mass" of the solution, and $I_1(y)$ itself is conserved similarly to the KdV equation, respectively.
-Also, $I_2, I_3, I_4$ means the momentum, the energy, and the laws for the center of mass, respectively.
+where $\boldsymbol{r}$ and $\boldsymbol{e}_x$ are the two-dimensional position vector and the unit vector in the $x$-direction.
+Here, $I_1$ is interpreted as the ``mass" of the solution, and $I_1(y)$ itself is conserved similarly to the case of the KdV equation.
+Also, $I_2, I_3, \bm{I_4}$ means the momentum, the energy, and the center of mass, respectively.
 We, therefore, conclude that the ZK equation is not an integrable system in the manner of ordinary soliton equations.

+There are several stability studies of the line solitons~\cite{YAMAZAKI20174336,KLEIN2023133722}, and particularly of the transverse instability in~\cite{Bridges2000,Johnson2010}.
+For the other type of solitons such as the bell-shaped solitary waves with circular symmetry, the stability analysis was extensively studied in \cite{deBouard_1996}.
+Also, some transitions from the line soliton to the bell-shaped solitons were observed \cite{Frycz1989,Frycz1992}.
+Some discussions, including the stability property, are also given in \cite{KUZNETSOV1986103}.